aaronfreeman/aws-tomcat-deploy/README.md

 aws-tomcat-deploy
 =================

-A gradle script for deploying Java and Grails applications to Tomcat on AWS Linux
+A gradle script for deploying Java and Grails applications to Tomcat on AWS Linux.
+It can interact AWS ELB to update several servers, and connects to each server user SSH to stop the application, update it, then start it back up.

 Three tasks are defined:
 	deploy - this will deploy the application to the server addServer - this will deploy the application to a new server, and add it to a load balancer getLogs - this will pull the catalina.out file from each server and copy them to your local machine

-To use this, put this in your build.gradle file, then call the 'deploy' task:
+To use this, put this in your build.gradle file:

 buildscript {
    repositories {